stefan-bergstein/software-templates/scaffolder-templates/gitlab/quinoa-wind-turbine/README.md

-# Quarkus Web Template
+# Wind Turbine TSSC

-This repository contains the Backstage Template used to create the Kubernetes resources needed to build/deploy a simple quarkus application.
+This repository contains the Backstage Template used to create the Kubernetes resources needed to build/deploy the Wind Turbine game with Trusted Software Supply Chain.

 ## Repository Breakdown